Relintai/rcpp_framework/Readme.md

 Since it's a normal c++ app, lots of things can be implemented in an unusual (compared to how html frameworks work) albeit lot more efficient way.
 Also standard app/game like optimizations can be implemented.
-For example it's possible to load and cache users, and only save them in a diffrent thread when necessary (they get dirty).
+For example it's possible to load and cache users, and only save them in a different thread when necessary (they get dirty).

 It's still in an experimental state, it should be expected to change a lot.